google/spirv-tutor/12 - The Phi Function/README.md

 SSA form makes a lot of things easier for the optimizer, but we aren't going to get bogged down on the details.
 If you want to, you can read a bit about it [on Wikipedia][SSA].
 Funnily enough, SPIR-V isn't entirely in SSA form.
-You might recall from the previous exercise that we wrote to the same output variable in both the true and false blocks of an if!
+You might recall from the previous exercise that we wrote to the same output variable in both the true and false blocks of an `if`!

 So how is SPIR-V in SSA form?
 It's true that every "intermediate" result is written to in exactly one place; that would be the ids.
 Writes to memory however (through `OpVariable`s) are allowed to